AHartTN/DNDAI/Master-Prompt.md

 Provisioned Internet Speed: 1 Gbps download / 40 Mbps upload.

-1.2: Foundational Documents for Analysis
+1.2: Foundational Documents & Codebase for Analysis

+Corpus Item 1: Primary Code & Documentation Repository: The entire content of the GitHub repository located at https://github.com/AHartTN/DNDAI is to be considered a primary source of truth for the project's current state and documentation.

-Corpus Item 1: Architectural & Strategic Goals (AI Dungeon Master Optimization, etc.): These documents contain detailed proposals for a data architecture, discussions of AI models, and an analysis of a legacy hardware environment.
+Corpus Item 2: Architectural & Strategic Goals (AI Dungeon Master Optimization, etc.): These documents contain detailed proposals for a data architecture, discussions of AI models, and an analysis of a legacy hardware environment.
 They represent a deep exploration of the project's technical goals .

-Corpus Item 2: Agentic Engineering Principles (The Developer's Arsenal, etc.): These documents provide a comprehensive framework for engineering autonomous, resilient, and efficient AI agents within a VS Code environment .
+Corpus Item 3: Agentic Engineering Principles (The Developer's Arsenal, etc.): These documents provide a comprehensive framework for engineering autonomous, resilient, and efficient AI agents within a VS Code environment .

-Corpus Item 3: World-Building & Data-Modeling Blueprint (AI_DM_Documentation.docx): This document provides a rich, structured example of the complex, hierarchical lore and rule systems the final AI must be able to manage .
+Corpus Item 4: World-Building & Data-Modeling Blueprint (AI_DM_Documentation.docx): This document provides a rich, structured example of the complex, hierarchical lore and rule systems the final AI must be able to manage .

-Corpus Item 4: The Full Development Dialogue: The complete transcript of the conversation that led to this prompt, containing the evolution of the project's goals and critical meta-context.
+Corpus Item 5: The Full Development Dialogue: The complete transcript of the conversation that led to this prompt, containing the evolution of the project's goals and critical meta-context.

 Section 2: Integrated Research & Planning Directives Guiding Principles